baikauskaite/disassembler-8086/README.md

 # x86 disassembler

+*This program has been written as an optional project during the first semester of the Software Engineering degree in Vilnius University.*

 A program written in x86 assembly which disassembles the main 8086/8088 assembly instructions.

 The disassembled instructions include: